joshjennings98/joshjennings98.github.io/src/blog/fsharp-neural-network.md

 <details>
 <summary>
-Click here to see how the chain rule is used to get the above equation
+Click here to see how the chain rule is used to derive the above equation
 </summary>

 Let's consider a neural network with layered architecture where: